GRID-is/api-sdk-ts/README.md

 ### Timeouts

-Requests time out after 1 minute by default.
+Requests time out after one minute by default.
 You can configure this with a `timeout` option:

 <!-- prettier-ignore -->
 ```ts